 You can take this strategy a step further.
 As the old adage states, sometimes you need to walk in someone else's shoes in order to understand that person.
 Consider implementing a monthly program in which you have two randomly selected employees shadow each other for a couple of days so they can better understand each other's perspectives.
 Each pair of employees should come out of the experience with much more empathy towards one another.

-Ultimately, any strategy that helps your employees see each other as people, not departments, can be very successful in building interdepartmental collaboration.
+Ultimately, any strategy that helps your employees see each other as people, not departments, can be very successful in building inter-departmental collaboration.
 With more collaboration comes greater productivity, which in turn benefits your business as a whole.
-Take a few moments to plan your next off-site, investigate Bonus.ly, or strategize some ways to build empathy among your employees or utilize an internal content hub.
+Take a few moments to plan your next off-site event, investigate Bonus.ly, strategize ways to build empathy among your employees or utilize an internal content hub.